learninglab-dev/the-resources/data/work/how-to.md

   }
 });
 ```
-I guess you don't **really** need to know what this does, but, to make a long story short, it will take whatever you put at the tail end of `https://show.learninglab.xyz/work/*` and look for a markdown file in the `/data/work` directory
+I guess you don't **really** need to know what this does, but, to make a long story short, it will take whatever you put at the tail end of `https://show.learninglab.xyz/work/*` and look for a matching markdown file in the `/data/work` directory.
+Then it will convert that markdown to html and serve it up (for instance, `https://show.learninglab.xyz/work/how-to`  looks for `how-to.md` in the folder and finds this file.
+It will even handle raw html if you ever need to add anything unusual or gain more complete control over the look of your work-in

 1. open [stackedit.io]([https://stackedit.io/app#](https://stackedit.io/app#)) on your machine.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NTUxNTY0MjYsLTE4MzQ4OTUwNzUsMj
+eyJoaXN0b3J5IjpbLTgyODU2NTMzMSwtMTgzNDg5NTA3NSwyMT
-EzNjAyMDM0NV19
+M2MDIwMzQ1XX0=
 -->